-College Work-Study Program: The Federal Work-Study program offers the opportunity for students to work on campus to gain funding for educational expenses.
-Students must be enrolled in at least three hours in the eight-week program.
+College Work-Study Program: The Federal Work-Study program offers the opportunity for students who demonstrate financial need based on the results of the FAFSA to work on campus.

 State Financial Aid

 A. Access Missouri Grant: This grant is available to residents of Missouri, based on financial need.
 Application is made by completing the FAFSA before April 1 (the spring before the academic year begins).
 Students must be enrolled full-time at Columbia College to be eligible.
 Enrollment at other institutions may not be used to determine full-time enrollment for state aid.
 Amounts vary.
 Awards are made in an estimated status; awards become official after the add/drop period has ended, full-time enrollment is verified, and Columbia College receives the funding from the state.